opencasestudies/OCS_Guide/docs/02-OCS_Infastructure.md

 ### Getting Started with OCSdata

-The `OCSdata` package is available on the package repository CRAN and can be installed in R as follows:
+The `OCSdata` package is available on the package repository CRAN.
+It requires R 3.5 or higher and can be installed in R as follows:

-[avocado R version requirement?]

 ```r